Introduction to automated end-to-end testing

 Now, if we go to the auth test, TA-DA!, we have a real user.
 You can validate this worked because if you don’t put in the correct username and password, you go back to the login, but it does send a 200, which technically means it passes.
 So, how can we validate this worked?
 Grab the username.
 So, I’m going to go up here, I’ll use that picker, I’ll say, "Hey, give me this."
 I’ll grab that, go back into my test and say, "Okay, after you click it," it’s automatically going to wait until the next page loads, so then I can say, "Get that."
 I’m going to drop down because it’s getting a little long, and I’m going to say, should

-contain, and then I’ll go back and say cypress.env('test_user')
+contain, and then I’ll go back and say Cypress.env('test_user')

 .
 If I spell it correctly.
 Now, if I save that, we run the test.
 Yay, there it is.
 There’s our assertion.
 It’s nice and green.
 We passed.
 Good?
 Everybody good so far?